Fall 2015, Weds, 6pm - 8pm

 Information and materials for this course is always available at LIS5362

-This course introduces the student to the design, creation and/or management of standards-based, ADA-compliant web sites, frameworks, and applications.
+This course introduces the student to the design, creation and management of standards-based, ADA-compliant web sites, frameworks, and applications.
 The principles of user accessibility and user-centered design are emphasized, as is a focus on the implementation of modern web standards and coding.
-From the very beginning, students will learn how to apply these principles to design, and produce and manage web sites that meet existing web standards using a variety of development and management tools.
+Students will learn how to apply these principles to design, and produce and manage web sites, tools and applications using a variety of development and management tools.

-This course is primarily intended as an introductory Web design and development course that focuses on the fundamental concepts of Web development and front-end administration.
+This course is primarily intended as an introductory Web design and development course that focuses on fundamental concepts of web development and front-end administration.
 Upon successful completion of the course, the student will be able to: